chao-chan/SkidCheck-2.0-Edit/README.md

 sk_encounters.txt    --Logs every cheater that spawns sk_blocked.txt       --Logs connection attempts if sk_kick 1 is set

-There also exists a hook, "OnSkid" (ply, Reason, is_serverside) to run custom events when a known cheater is detected.
+Hooks (SERVER side):
+This is called when a known cheater is detected.
+Return true to stop the default message and handle it yourself, such as for custom chatboxes/punishments.

+hook.Add("OnSkid", "SK", function(ply, Reason) return true end)
 ```